Behnam Afas

-Behnam Afas (born 17 July 1934) is an Iraqi-New Zealander author and researcher.
-His studies are mostly in the role of the Christian scholars and missionaries, their effect on the renaissance of Iraq during the 19th century and the early 20th century.
-His work is very well respected from all ethnic and religious groups of Iraq.
+Behnam Afas (Arabic:بهنام عفاص; July 17, 1934 – February 12, 2023) or Behnam Fadheel Hanna Afas, was an Iraqi-New Zealander author and researcher.
+His studies were mostly focused on the role of the Christian scholars and missionaries, their effect on the renaissance of Iraq during the 19th century and the early 20th century.
+His work is well respected by a large swath of Iraqi ethnic and religious groups.

 Biography

-Behnam Fadheel Hanna Afas was born in the city of Mosul (Ninevah) in the northern part of Mesopotamia-Iraq.
-He is the second of six children of a religious Syriac-Catholic family.
-His father Fadheel Afas was a merchant in Mosul (Ninevah).
-The family name came from processing the Gall Nuts and extracting the juice to tan the leather.
+Afas was born in the city of Mosul in northern Iraq in 1934.
+He was the second of six children of a religious Syriac-Catholic family.
+His father Fadheel Afas was a merchant from Mosul.
+The family name came from the Gall Nuts trade they worked in.

 Afas finished his secondary school in Mosul where he developed a passion for literature and Arabic language.
 He completed his secondary school and was one of top three graduates in the national exam.
-His father sent him to the capital, Baghdad to complete his education where he chose the Higher Education House of Teachers.
+His father sent him to Baghdad to complete his education where he chose the Higher Education House of Teachers.
 He received his Bachelor of Arts in literature with honor in 1955.
 He completed his higher studies in the University of Sorbonne – France and was awarded the D.E.A. on his studies about the role of Iraqi Christians in the renaissance of Iraq during the 19th Century.

-Afas taught Arabic language, literature and educating methods in several institutions and schools in Iraq such as; Teachers Training Institute, Baghdad College, Babel College of Theology, Al-Nidhameia high school and Al-Mustansiriya University.

-In spite of Afas's passion to New Zealand, he chose to reside in the suburbs of Melbourne, Australia, close to his eldest son Joshua, youngest daughter Rawa, and middle son Jesse living in North America.
+Afas taught Arabic language, literature and educating methods in several institutions and schools in Iraq such as; Teachers Training Institute, Baghdad College, Babel College of Theology, Al-Nidhameia high school and Al-Mustansiriya University.In spite of Afas's fondness for New Zealand, he chose to reside in the suburbs of Melbourne, Australia, close to his eldest son Joshua, youngest daughter Rawa, and middle son Jesse living in North America.

-On 18 June 2015, he was awarded Al Onka al Thahabia al Dawalia.
+On 18 June 2015, he was awarded Al Onka al Thahabia al Dawalia (The International Golden Phenix award) in a ceremony in Melbourne, Australia.

-حصل على جائزة " العنيقاء الذهبية الدولية " في حزيران 2015 ، وذلك في حفل أدبي أُقيمَ في ملبورن – أستراليا حظرهُ الكثير من المثقفين والأدباء.
+Afas died in Melbourne on 12 February 2023, at the age of 88.

 His work

-Most of Afas's books, researches, lectures and articles prove that the Christian missionaries and scholars in Iraq have given modern Iraq a valuable gift in education, introduction of press and publications leading to considerable effect on the renaissance of Iraq.
+Most of Afas's books, research papers, lectures and articles argue that the Christian missionaries and scholars in Iraq have given modern Iraq a valuable gift in education, introduction of press and publications leading to considerable effect on the renaissance of Iraq.
 It is also equivalent to any of its neighboring Arab states in the amount of scholars, researchers and thinkers in the 19th century.